-Sixteen walkers and a dog assembled in the car park of The Barley Mow in Milford at 09:45 am for an earlier start than usual, necessary because we had 6½ miles, 8 stiles and a site visit to the Stafford Riverway Link to cover before returning for a pub lunch.
+The latest walk organised by the IWA Lichfield Branch was to be longer than usual covering 6½ miles from Milford and the Staffs & Worcs Canal.
+Sixteen walkers and a dog assembled in the car park of The Barley Mow in Milford at 09:45 am.
+This was an earlier start than usual, necessary because of the longer route and a site visit to the Stafford Riverway Link to cover before returning for a pub lunch.

 Leaving the car park we headed in the direction of Tixall, crossing first the river Sow on its fine arched bridge and then the Staffordshire & Worcestershire Canal at Tixall Bridge.
 Half a mile from our starting point we left the Tixall Road to negotiate the first stile on the Two Saints Way, a pilgrimage route and long-distance walk between Chester and Lichfield.
 The trail connects the shrines of St Chad at Lichfield and St Werburgh at Chester and is 92 miles long.
 The guidebook encourages you to finish the route in just four days – good luck with that!

 Heading in a westerly direction we crossed lush pasture land, much of it saturated following the very wet winter.
 We watched a hare scamper into Aqueduct Covert and walked through Black Covert and alongside The Swimmings, everything was quiet apart from the noise of the railway on the opposite bank of the river.

 As we reached the fenced enclosure of Stafford sewage treatment works, the stiles came thick and fast, some of them were in a very poor state of repair.
 The Two Saints Way has been diverted round and above the South Staffs Water premises and it is a strange sensation to be looking down on the modern facilities.
 We played a game of “spot the worker”, there were none to be seen, and this was before the Covid-19 outbreak.